ckcherry23/MWS-Student-Dashboard/README.md

 # MWS Student Dashboard

-This is a website for students at MWS Christalite Student Center to use as an education resource dashboard, developed using the MERN stack.
+This is a website for students at MWS Christalite Student Center to use as an education resource dashboard, developed using the MERN Stack.

 ## Available Scripts